Use OCI Ansible Collection with Oracle Linux Automation Manager

 1. Initialize the project's working directory into a Git repository.

-Before initializing the repository, you need to perform some Git first-time setup steps.
+Before initializing the repository, you need to perform some Git first-time configuration steps.

 1. Set the default branch name used when initializing a project.